When To Harvest Your Garlic Bulbs 2 Comments

 Garlic maturity and harvest times can be heavily dependant on weather conditions and locations.
 Spring emergence, summer temperatures and moisture conditions all have an effect on when the garlic plants mature and when they will be ready for harvest.
-This means that garlic harvesting dates can shift from year to year in any particular growing area.
+This means that garlic harvesting dates can shift by up to one or two weeks from year to year.

 (2) Garlic Varieties

 It is not a surprise that different garlic varieties are ready to harvest at different times.
 This can make things tricky if you have a number of different types of garlic in your garden or field.
 Although knowing the type of garlic you are growing will not give you a specific time when to harvest, it can help you to be prepared for when to start observing the plants.

 Generally, Asiatic and Turban garlic varieties will be harvested on the early side.
 They tend to mature very quickly and need to be harvested before they lose too many bulb rappers and split open.
 Artichoke (softnecks) varieties tend to be ready about 10 days earlier than the hardnecks, while most hardneck groups such as the Porcelain and Rocambole families take the longest to mature.

 In hardneck varieties, scapes are formed during the growing season and removed before they fully form (see scape removal for more information).
 The garlic bulbs are usually ready 2 to 4 weeks after the scapes have emerged.
 This is not the main signal for when to harvest the garlic, but gives you an idea of when to start paying closer attention.

 The most reliable signal of when to harvest your garlic, is to observe the number of garlic leaves that have died versus the number that are still green.
 Garlic will continue to grow and increase its bulb size as long as there are still green leaves on the plant.
 This means that you want to leave the garlic in the ground growing for as long as possible to maximize bulb growth, but not so long that they start to deteriorate.